-The next set of rehearsals will start in the autumn term, September 2019, at St Mark’s Church on Friday afternoons at 4:30pm.
+The next set of rehearsals will start in the autumn term, October 2019, at St Mark’s Church on Friday afternoons at 4:30pm.
 The first rehearsal will be Friday 4th October.

 To find out more, email the parish office, the director of music, or the vicar.